-Since Gov. Corbett took office, it has become clear that when he must make the choice between tax breaks for corporations and much-needed investments in our children, he chooses corporations and wealthy donors every time.
-The crisis in Philadelphia public schools has been manufactured by Gov. Corbett.
+Since Gov. Corbett took office, it has become clear that when he must choose between tax breaks for corporations and much-needed investments in our children, he picks corporations and wealthy donors every time.
+The crisis in Philadelphia public schools has been manufactured by Corbett.
 He is starving the city of resources and then using teachers as scapegoats and Philadelphia families as pawns.

 Schools are operating with bare-bones resources and without counselors, nurses, music teachers, librarians, administrative assistants and even copy paper.
-Twenty-four schools have been closed, and 4,000 teachers and school support staff have been laid off.
+Twenty-four schools have been closed, and thousands of teachers and school support staff have been laid off.

 - Since 2011, Gov. Corbett has reversed former Gov. Ed Rendell’s funding formula, which would have put Philadelphia’s funding on an equal footing with the rest of the state.

-- Philadelphia teaches 10 percent of Pennsylvania’s students, but has had to endure more than 25 percent of the Corbett budget cuts.
+- Philadelphia educates 10 percent of Pennsylvania’s students but has endured more than 25 percent of the Corbett budget cuts.

-- Because of budget cuts, the School Reform Commission laid off 3,800 employees, including:
+- Because of budget cuts, the SRC laid off 3,800 employees in the fall of 2013, including: